Why Invoicing Matters for Freelancers

 Payment Terms

-Due date, payment methods, late fees
+Due date, accepted payment methods, and late payment policies

 Setting Your Freelance Rates